mariano-perez-rodriguez/draupnir/README.md

 Note that this is the same operation used for output, using the diagonal bits not used then.

-After inputting a value, the state change function is applied a configurable number of times (8, by default).
+After inputting each block, the state change function is applied a configurable number of times (8, by default).

 ## [Dieharder](http://www.phy.duke.edu/~rgb/General/dieharder.php) Results